wkumari/draft-wkumari-dhc-capport/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on December 20, 2015.
+   This Internet-Draft will expire on February 14, 2016.

-Kumari, et al.          Expires December 20, 2015               [Page 1]
+Kumari, et al.          Expires February 14, 2016               [Page 1]

-Internet-Draft             DHCP Captive-Portal                 June 2015
+Internet-Draft             DHCP Captive-Portal               August 2015

 Copyright Notice